StarRocks/starrocks/docs/unloading/Export.md

 ## Workflow

 After you submit an export job, StarRocks identifies all tablets involved in the export job.
 Then, StarRocks divides the involved tablets into groups and generates query plans.
-The query plans are used to read data from the involved tablets and invoke brokers to write the data to a specified path of the destination storage system.
+The query plans are used to read data from the involved tablets and to write the data to a specified path of the destination storage system.

 The following figure shows the general workflow.